YoungBoy Never Broke Again: 2020–2021: 38 Baby 2, Top, and Sincerely, Kentrell

 In February 2020, Gaulden released his mixtape, Still Flexin, Still Steppin.
-It debuted at number two on the US Billboard 200, becoming his second-highest charting album after his 2019 number-one album AI YoungBoy 2.
-On April 24, 2020, Gaulden released his mixtape 38 Baby 2, debuting at number one on the Billboard 200.
-On August 20, 2020, Gaulden announced the release of his second studio album titled Top, which was released on September 11.
-It includes the Hot 100-charting singles "All In", "Kacey Talk", and "My Window" featuring Lil Wayne.
-The album debuted at number one on the Billboard 200 and became his third number-one album in under one year.
+It debuted at number two on the US Billboard 200, becoming his second-highest-charting album after his 2019 number-one album AI YoungBoy 2.

+On April 24, 2020, Gaulden released his mixtape 38 Baby 2, a sequel to his October 2016 38 Baby.
+The mixtape debuted at number one on the Billboard 200 marking Gaulden's second number-one album on the chart.
+The mixtape peak was a result of the 67,000 album-equivalent units (including 4,000 pure album sales) in its first week, subsequent of the 96.9 million on-demand streams in its first week.

+On August 20, 2020, Gaulden announced the release of his second studio album titled Top.
+The album was preceded by the Hot 100-carting singles, "All In", "Kacey Talk", and "Callin" featuring Snoop Dogg.
+The album released as plan on September 11, 2020, debuting at number one on the Billboard 200, becoming Gaulden's third number-one album in under one year.
+Top sold 126,000 album-equivalent units (including 19,000 pure album sales) in its first week, accumulating 156.32 million on-demand US streams from all its tracks.
+The album marked Gaulden's highest-selling album, until the timely release of his third studio album.
+However, with AI YoungBoy 2, 38 Baby 2 and Top, he became the first rapper in the history of the Billboard 200 to accumulate three number-one albums in ten months, with the latter two peaking atop the chart within six months, one month behind the previous record held by DMX between 1998 and 1999, and the fastest for a rapper.